Extraction (2020 film): Plot

-After escaping Saju and the corrupt Dhaka Metropolitan Police tactical units on Asif's payroll, Tyler fights off a gang of boys led by Farhad, a young criminal eager to impress Asif.
-Tyler calls his friend Gaspar, a retired American squad-mate living in Dhaka, and he and Ovi Jr. lay low at Gaspar's home for the evening.
+After escaping Saju the duo are hunted down by the corrupt Dhaka Metropolitan Police tactical units on Asif's payroll, and a gang of boys a part of Asif's organization, led by Farhad, a young criminal eager to impress Asif, Tyler calls his friend Gaspar, a retired American squad-mate living in Dhaka, for help.
+He and Ovi lay low at Gaspar's home for the evening.

 Gaspar reveals Asif has placed a $10,000,000 bounty on Ovi Jr., which he offers to share if Tyler allows him to kill the boy.
-He refuses and fights Gaspar, who gains the upper hand but is shot and killed by Ovi with Gaspar's own gun.
-Deciding he only cares about saving the boy, Tyler calls Saju and asks for his help, and they team up to escape Dhaka.
+Tyler refuses and fights Gaspar, who gains the upper hand, but is shot and killed by Ovi.
+Tyler calls Saju, and they team up to save the boy and escape Dhaka.

-Tyler draws attention away from a disguised Saju and Ovi Jr. as the two make their way through a bridge checkpoint before following to cover their escape.
-Nik and her remaining mercenaries approach from the opposite side of the bridge, as Asif watches from afar with binoculars.
-In the ensuing firefight, Saju is shot and killed by Rashid, who is in turn shot and killed by Nik.
-Wounded, Tyler instructs Ovi Jr. to run to Nik's waiting helicopter.
-As a badly wounded Tyler follows, he is shot in the neck by Farhad and, seeing Ovi Jr. is safe, falls into the river.
-Ovi Jr., Nik, and the extraction team escape to Mumbai for safety.
+Tyler draws attention away from Saju and Ovi as the two make their way past a bridge checkpoint.
+Nik and her mercenaries arrive at the bridge as Asif watches from afar.
+In the ensuing firefight, Saju is killed by Rashid, who is in turn killed by Nik.
+A heavily wounded Tyler is shot in the neck by Farhad before he can make it to Nik's helicopter.
+Seeing Ovi safe with Nik, Tyler falls into the river.
+(Note: Tyler Rake is shown to survive in Extraction 2 (2023).)
+Ovi, Nik, and the extraction team escape to Mumbai.

-Eight months later, Nik ambushes Asif in a restroom and promptly shoots him to death.
-Meanwhile, Ovi Jr, who's returned to Mumbai, jumps into his school's swimming pool to practice holding his breath, mirroring the scene where Tyler is introduced chronologically in the film.
+Eight months later, Nik ambushes Asif in a restroom and shoots him to death.
+Meanwhile, Ovi dives into his school's swimming pool to practice holding his breath, mirroring the scene where Tyler is introduced in the film.
 He surfaces to see a blurred vision of a man resembling Tyler watching him.